 There is a reason why Belgian endive [on-DEEV] is so expensive in the stores.
 But odds are pretty good that you can grow your own.

-Belgian endive, along with radicchio, escarole, curly endive, and sugarloaf, are all members of the chicory family.
-Chicory has a slightly more bitter taste that lettuce, but its nutty flavor adds a lot to salads and appetizers.
+Belgian endive, and its cousins radicchio, escarole, curly endive, and sugarloaf, are all members of the chicory family.
+Chicory has a slightly more bitter taste than lettuce, but its nutty flavor adds a lot to salads and appetizers.
 I love to combine diced pear, feta cheese, some lemon juice and just a touch of olive oil, salt, and coriander and place dollops of the mixture into endive leaves.
 It's delicious!
 The harvestable head is called a chicon.

 A manipulated chicory

-Blanching is a method of growing in which seedlings are covered with soil or other materials.
+Blanching is a method of growing in which seedlings are covered with soil or other materials to block photosynthesis..
 Belgian endive is grown commercially in dark rooms.
-Blanching prevents photosynthesis.
 The lack of chlorophyll in the leaves makes them white.
 It also gives them a more delicate flavor and tender texture.
 Blanching is also used on asparagus and celery.
 To grow your own Belgian endive, you need to learn a few tricks.

 How to grow Belgian endive